kubernetes/cloud-provider-openstack/docs/getting-started-provider-dev.md

 ## Troubleshooting

 You can increase a log level verbosity (`-v` parameter) to know better what is happening during the OpenStack Cloud Controller Manager runtime.
-Setting the log level to **6** allows you to see OpeStack API JSON requests and responses.
+Setting the log level to **6** allows you to see OpenStack API JSON requests and responses.
 It is recommended to set a `--concurrent-service-syncs` parameter to **1** for a better output tracking.